-Quick Plot Summary: Babysitting is a Comedy film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2014, Babysitting is a Comedy film directed by Philippe Lacheau.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Philippe Lacheau.

 Story Breakdown